People

 Contact: gabriela.melo@monash.edu

-Hung’s research investigates the impacts of psychoactive pollutants—such as caffeine and antidepressants—on the behaviour, physiology and circadian rhythm of aquatic wildlife.
+Hung’s research investigated the impacts of psychoactive pollutants—such as caffeine and antidepressants—on the behaviour, physiology and circadian rhythm of aquatic wildlife.
 His work involves both fish and amphibian models.

-Co-supervisors: Prof Bob Wong and Dr Lesley Alton
+Co-supervisors: Prof Bob Wong & Dr Lesley Alton

 Organisation: Monash University, Melbourne, AUS